Azure/ResiliencyCenter/At Scale/ResiliencyOverview.md

     ![Screenshot of ABCC Resiliency Resource Recommendation Example](../img/11-ABCC-Resource-Recommendation.png)

 > [!TIP]
 > If you want a view more tailored to your scenario that ensures non-critical resources aren't flagged, and allows you to manually attest resources that are made zone resilient via a custom setup, we recommend creating service groups.
-You can create service groups directly from Resiliency center.
+You can create service groups directly from Resiliency experiences.
 The steps are provided in the next section.

 ## Create a service group

 To create a service group from within the resource resiliency experiences, follow these steps:

-1. Navigate to the **Resource resiliency** view under Resiliency center.
+1. Navigate to the **Resource resiliency** view under Resiliency.

     ![Screenshot of ABCC Resiliency Resource List View](../img/10-ABCC-Resource-Resiliency-List.png)